-SCULPTURE ASC10S1
+ASC10S1 SCULPTURE

-In this course, you will be making 3D forms in a variety of materials, possibly including ceramic, plaster, wire, wax, sticky tape, found objects or fabric.
+In this course, you will be making 3D forms in a variety of materials, possibly including ceramic, plaster, wire, wax, found objects or fabric.
 You may be using the potter's wheel.
 You may be asked to express a concept, an emotion or design a functional object, while developing high-level skills to make resolved artworks that express your values and beliefs.
 You will be considering the work of other artists when developing your own ideas and processes.
-What you create during this course will be negotiated with your teacher.
 This course is recommended to prepare you to work in Year 11 and Year 12 Visual Arts courses.

-SCULPTURE ASC10S2
+ASC10S2 SCULPTURE

 You will be learning how to develop your ideas and art concepts to clearly resolved artworks, exploring your cultural perspective and personal point of view.
 While this course focuses on art making, you will refer to the work of established artists in developing your ideas and reflecting on ways you can learn from their practice.
 High-level skills will be expected but the concept of what you are trying to say will be very important.
-What you create and the materials you use will be negotiated with your teacher, for example you might use ceramics techniques and processes, plaster casting, found objects or pottery wheels.
+For example you might use ceramics techniques and processes, plaster casting, found objects or pottery wheels.
 This course is recommended to prepare you to work in Year 11 and Year 12 Visual Arts courses.